-Now that you know the basic requirements of getting licensed in New York, let’s take a closer look at what else you need to know.
+Now that you know the basic requirements of getting a contractor license NY, let’s take a closer look at what else you need to know.

 If you’re a general contractor, you can get a license through your local municipal department.
 To help, we’ve outlined the licensing process for New York’s largest cities and counties.

 The City of Buffalo Department of Permit and Inspection Services offers licenses to contractors and handymen.